 There is probable evidence linking the consumption of dairy foods to a reduced risk of bowel cancer.
+Calcium supplements may also reduce the risk of bowel cancer.

 Dairy foods includes milk from cows, goats and sheep, cheese and yoghurt.
 Dairy products are an excellent source of calcium and protein as well a source of vitamin A, riboflavin, vitamin B12 and zinc.